-The new information will be stored in the system.
-The comparisons and tasks may result in various actions within the health monitoring and behavior change support program(s).
-Only authorized individuals will have access to the system.
+The new information would only remain on PETALS CS for approximately 15 minutes before transfer to the PETALS parent application for storage.
+The comparisons and tasks may result in various actions within the individual projects in PETALS.
+Only authorized users will have access to PETALS/PETALS CS.